About Public Works

 Public Works Organization Chart

-In March 2021, Carson City Council created a new vision and mission.
-Public Works is currently assessing how to best implement this.
-The main objective of the department is to be proactive on evaluating value, not simply costs, of its projects and programs.
+In March 2021, Carson City Council created a new vision and mission to plan for a better future for its citizens.
+Public Works is currently evaluating how to best implement these beneficial changes.
+The main objective of the department is to be proactive in assessing the value, in addition to the costs, of its projects and programs.
 Public Works seeks to reach a high-level of quality service by planning effective operations to overcome anticipated issues and challenges.

-In FY 21-22, Public Works will be evaluating both the current conditions of the city, and how to achieve the short and long-term goals and objectives.
+In FY 2023-24, Public Works will be analyzing both the current conditions of the city, and how to achieve the short and long-term goals and objectives outlined in the new vision.
 These goals and objectives are specifically related to infrastructure, bike lanes, facility upgrades, street repair and maintenance, and landscape maintenance.

 Specific tasks include, but are not limited to, the following: